Northern Boulevard station: Exits

 The station's original exits are at the western end at Northern Boulevard and Broadway.
 Fare controls are at platform level and there are no crossovers or crossunders.
 The booth on the southbound side is full-time.
 Each fare control area has one street stair to the intersection of Broadway, 54th Street, and Northern Boulevard.

 At the eastern end of the Manhattan-bound platform is a second exit to 56th Street and Broadway.
 It was reopened in August 2025 as part of the ADA accessibility improvements; it received an elevator.

 An elevator leads up from the northbound platform to the southeastern corner of 54th Street and Broadway.
 Another elevator leads up from the southbound platform to the northeastern corner of 56th Street and Broadway.

 The exits to 56th Street did not open with the rest of the station.
-The Woodside, Queens, Social Club urged the Board of Transportation to open the entrance in 1935, and the Woodside Civic Association requested its opening in 1940.
+The Woodside, Queens, Social Club urged the city Board of Transportation to open the entrance in 1935, and the Woodside Civic Association requested its opening in 1940.
 In 1945, Woodside residents appealed to the Board of Transportation to open the entrance; their petition was denied because the station only had 6,000 daily riders.
 Residents argued that the entrance should be open because many women had to walk through "a lonely section" to get home at night.
 The BOT deemed it uneconomical to open the exit.